Paolo17A/anino_exam/README.md

 # Gameplay Tutorial
 The game starts with 100,000 coins.
 Pressing the increase button will increment the bet amount by 20 coins.
 Pressing the decrease button will decrement the total bet amount bt 20 coins as well..
 Each increment increases the total winnings multiplier.
 (For example, if the total bet was 60 coins, the multiploer would be 3.
 If the value of the winnings is 27, the player will receive 81 coins).

 If the bet amount is valid, the Spin Button will be unlocked.
 Once the player presses the spin button, the reels will spin for an average of 5 seconds.
-Players may opt to pess the Spin Button again while all the reels are spinning to make them all stop instantly.
+Players may opt to pess the Spin Button again while all the reels are spinning to make them all stop toward their pre-determined ending point.
 All possible line combinations can be seen by pressing the info button at the upper-right corner of the screen.

 # Code Structure
 The game is manages by the SlotMachineCore.cs and SlotMachineController.cs files attacked to the SlotMachineManager game object.
 Each reel in the slot machine has a ReelPrefab as it's child containing symbols labelled 1-10.
 The SlotMachineCore class contains a nested PlatformLine class which can be instantiated and serialized for viewing in the inspector.
 The PlatformLine class contains a List of placement combinations which the result matrix will base its results on, and a reference to a game object showing a visual for that line placement.